-Gradually Tottleben's corps occupied Stolpe (today Slupsk), Friedland (today Prawdinsk) and Deutsch Krone; forcing the Prussians to concentrate their troops in the area of Köslin and Belgard on January 14.
+Gradually Tottleben's corps occupied Stolpe (present-day Slupsk), Markisch Friedland (present-day Mirosławiec) and Deutsch Krone (present-day Walcz); forcing the Prussians to concentrate their troops in the area of Köslin and Belgard on January 14.

-On January 15, Tottleben attacked Rügenwalde, Greiffenberg and Fences (today Płoty).
+On January 15, Tottleben attacked Rügenwalde, Greiffenberg and Fences (present-day Płoty).

 On January 18 1761, Tottleben made a unsuccessful attempt against the Prussian outpost of Belgard near Colberg, which was defended by the Pomeranian Converged Grenadier Battalion von Ingersleben.

 On January 18 in the morning, Courbières left Körlin and marched to Rega, followed by Tottleben who immediately attacked his positions at Greifenberg and Regenwalde.